 “One of our PhD students proved that we can recycle this for three times without any change in properties,” Arcot added.

 Tests with food have proved that it poses no contamination risks.

-Other uses of agricultural waste that the duo have looked at are in the cotton industry and rice growing industry – they have extracted cellulose from both waste cotton gathered from cotton gins and rice paddy husks.
+Other uses of agricultural waste that the duo has looked at are in the cotton industry and rice-growing industry – they have extracted cellulose from both waste cotton gathered from cotton gins and rice paddy husks.

 “What makes bananas so attractive in addition to the quality of the cellulose content is the fact that they are an annual plant,” said Arcot who has been at UNSW since 1990 after completing her education from Bachelor’s and Master’s from the University of Madras and PhD from AP Agricultural University, Hyderabad.

 “If the banana industry can come on board, and they say to their farmers or growers that there’s a lot of value in using those pseudostems to make into a powder which you could then sell, that’s a much better option for them as well as for us,” said the researchers..

 The UNSW has more than 52,000 students from nearly 130 countries, and the highest are from India.